gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 With them Flask-RESTPlus will be able to show the query parameters in the Swagger-UI.
 In the actual try/catch the arguments are accessed via `request.args.get()` and then converted to GeoPy points with which the distance is calculated in km.

-(Re)-Start your Server now and start playing around with the new endpoint.
+(Re)-Start your Server now.
 You'll notice how the Swagger-UI is adapting to the new input variant and how nicely it's usable through the web app.

 ### Length of a linestring